kyverno/website/content/en/blog/general/apply-vap-using-cli/index.md

 ---
-date: 2023-09-04
+date: 2023-10-04
 title: "Applying Validating Admission Policies using Kyverno CLI"
 linkTitle: "Applying Validating Admission Policies using Kyverno CLI"
 author: Mariam Fahmy
 description: "Using Kyverno CLI to apply Validating Admission Policies"
 ---
-The [Kyverno Command Line Interface (CLI)](https://kyverno.io/docs/kyverno-cli/) is designed to validate and test policy behavior to resources prior to adding them to a cluster.
+The [Kyverno Command Line Interface (CLI)](/docs/kyverno-cli/) allows applying policies outside of Kuberentes clusters and can validate and test policy behavior prior to adding them to a cluster.

-One of the Kyverno CLI commands are apply and test commands.
+The two commands used for testing are “apply” and “test”:

-1. The apply command is used to perform a dry run on one or more policies for the given manifest(s).
+The apply command is used to perform a dry run on one or more policies for the given manifest(s).
-2. The test command is used to test a given set of resources against one or more policies to check the desired results.
+The test command is used to test a given set of resources against one or more policies to check the desired results.

-Kyverno CLI now can be used to apply/test Kubernetes Validating Admission Policies that were first introduced in 1.26.
+In this post, I will show you how the Kyverno CLI can now be used to apply/test Kubernetes Validating Admission Policies that were first introduced in 1.26.

-## Applying Validating Admission Policies using Kyverno apply
+## Applying Validating Admission Policies using kyverno apply

 In this section, you will create a validating admission policy that checks the number of deployment replicas.
 You will then apply this policy to two deployments, one of which violates the policy:

 ```sh